dangchau2111/Object_Detection_Web/README.md

 # Object_Detection_Web
-Just a web which you can upload an image anh put process button, you can see the object detection.
+Just a web which can upload an image anh put process button and show the object detection.

+## The way to open localhost website:
+In folder project, run file streamlit.py by use 'python -m streamlit run Streamlit.py' in cmd.